redstone-finance/redstone-docs/docs/redstone-credora/token-methodologies/token-rating-framework/calibration-layer/stablecoin-methodology.md

 | Yes                  | 0.00             |
 | No Clarity           | -0.50            |

 The final User Rights modifier is calculated as the average of the three individual notch adjustments within this section: Redemption Clarity, Asset Segregation, and Beneficial Ownership.
-Each factor represents a critical legal protection for tokenholders as stated in the issuer’s Terms of Service.
+Each factor represents a critical legal protection for tokenholders as stated in the issuer's Terms of Service.
 By averaging these components, the methodology ensures a balanced and proportional reflection of the overall strength or weakness in contractual enforceability.
 This approach prevents any single deficiency from disproportionately impacting the overall modifier while still capturing material gaps in legal clarity.

 #### Total Regulatory Cover, Bankruptcy Remoteness, and User Rights

 The final adjustment is calculated as the sum of the total notch adjustments derived from the average of Regulatory Cover and Bankruptcy Remoteness, and from the User Rights evaluations.
 Each component independently captures a distinct dimension of legal and regulatory protection.
-Together, these adjustments reflect the extent to which a stablecoin’s legal and regulatory architecture mitigates risk.
+Together, these adjustments reflect the extent to which a stablecoin's legal and regulatory architecture mitigates risk.
 The combined output is applied as a downward notch adjustment to the anchor probability of default (PD), where robust structures result in smaller or no deductions.

 ### Primary Layer Integration <a href="#id-4m4ex6glp8z1" id="id-4m4ex6glp8z1"></a>